Danger Room Tactics: Dr. Strange and Wong (Updated June 2025)

 What Should Your Roster Look Like?

-With all of the good that I’ve said about Dr. Strange, you’d imagine that I’d say building a list with him is easy.
+With all of the good that I’ve said about Dr. Strange, one would imagine that I’d say building a list with him is easy.
 Well, it’s not.
 He’s a five threat model that is essentially a support piece.
-So, we need to lean into him.
+So, he has to be thoughtfully built around.

 When Amazing Spider-Man gets extra defense dice and occasional healing from Dr. Strange, he is tough as nails.
 He can still do some damage, but he becomes an absolute terror to remove from the table.
-Dr. Strange’s leadership also means that Peter has a way to get around some of those defenses that are supported by martial arts and high physical defense.
+Dr. Strange’s leadership also means that Peter is going to take even less damage if he manages to hex a model before it attacks him.

 Hulk, on the other hand, is a phenomenal control piece (he can push and/or throw just about anything your opponent puts on the table).
 The extra healing and defense dice can help Hulk stick around a little longer, which is a nice bonus.